 - Toss in the coconut and fold into the meringues until well combined.

-- Spoon the meringue on top of the raspberry jam and make small marks into the meringue or small peaks.
+- Spoon the meringue mixture on top of the cake and make small peaks in the mixture.

 - Remove and allow to cool in the baking tin.